Interview by Silvia Iacovcich

 What were the challenges and the main points of focus faced in reproducing and performing a fragile ecosystem – so unique – as you did in Polar Force?

-EU: Ice is a slippery dynamic material at above zero temperatures.
-The original goal was to build a tactile ice wind instrument but it proved too difficult and expensive.
-The fragility of the musical materials throughout the work became both a source of technical focus for the performers, through gaining a degree of control and expression from, and an opportunity for the materials to find their voice in the work and to wreak a degree of natural indeterminacy into the performance.
+EU: Ice is a slippery dynamic material at above-zero temperatures.
+The original goal was to build a tactile ice wind instrument, but it proved too difficult and expensive.
+The fragility of the musical materials throughout the work became both a source of technical focus for the performers, through gaining a degree of control and expression, and an opportunity for the materials to find their voice in the work and to wreak a degree of natural indeterminacy into the performance.

 How did you work on your methodology of composition in relation to the performative side of Polar Force, and what were the main sources of experimentation?

 EU: The composition was formed through an iterative process of material handling (the sound of ice, wind and water), field recording analysis and instrument building and design.
-As strong ideas were discovered they were shaped and refined into forms that would make sense in both a live performance context but also alongside relatively unaltered field recordings.
+As strong ideas were discovered, they were shaped and refined into forms that would make sense in a live performance context and alongside relatively unaltered field recordings.

-Both Polar Force and Array combine delicate, soothing and calming natural reverberations, stressing out their fragility, and driving the listener to a reflection over the environmental crisis as well – is it intentional?
+Both Polar Force and Array combine delicate, soothing and calming natural reverberations, stressing out their fragility and driving the listener to a reflection on the environmental crisis as well – is it intentional?

-EU: Yes, my goal was to not make a work that was dogmatic or overtly demonstrative of the climate crisis.
-However, in the process of creating Polar Force, it was in fact impossible for the intra-activity of humans and Antarctica to not reveal itself.
-Everywhere you turn and each sound that is heard in the work is an articulation of our relationship to the great continent and this is inevitably entangled with the climate crisis too.
+EU: Yes, my goal was not to make a work that was dogmatic or overtly demonstrative of the climate crisis.
+However, in the process of creating Polar Force, it was, in fact, impossible for the intra-activity of humans and Antarctica to not reveal itself.
+Everywhere you turn, each sound that is heard in the work is an articulation of our relationship to the great continent, and this is inevitably entangled with the climate crisis too.

 What’s the chief enemy of creativity?

 PS: I think authenticity is the central plank of my creative impulse.
-By that I mean being clear on the things that genuinely excite me, that challenge me to try harder, to work ethically and sustainably, to contribute rather than exploit.
-The flip side on that I guess is creativity being underpinned by disingenuous motives which have no wider benefit to the community or society.
-I loathe however to criticise anyone’s creativity as it is so central to being human and the key to addressing so many local and global challenges.
+By that, I mean being clear on the things that genuinely excite me, that challenge me to try harder, to work ethically and sustainably, and to contribute rather than exploit.
+The flip side on that I guess, is creativity being underpinned by disingenuous motives which have no wider benefit to the community or society.
+I loathe, however, to criticise anyone’s creativity as it is so central to being human and the key to addressing so many local and global challenges.

 EU: Having no problems to solve, stress and anxiety.